All Episodes

 Okay.

-It's a, a radar, programmable radar system.
+It's a radar, programmable radar system for counter intelligence and countermeasures, radar systems.

 Yes.

-I just put out X-band radar at, oh, maybe roughly 10 to, as I recall, 100 milliwatts.
+It was just put out X-band radar at, oh, maybe roughly 10 to, as I recall, 100 milliwatts.

 Okay.